neurusL/_programming/ALG/01_search_space_01.md

         # first step if find all matching of word2 in word1 up to permutation
         # the step is same as L76
         # second step is accumulate the counts based on each sliding window
+        # * a general techique of counting result in another way

         target_char_cnt = 0